Doubly robust tests of exposure effects under high-dimensional confounding: Introduction

 The paper is organized as follows: in Section \ref{motivation}, we state the null hypothesis we are interested in testing and describe issues with obtaining valid inference in the high-dimensional setting.
 Section \ref{test} presents the score test statistic.
-In Sections \ref{nuis_cor} and \ref{nuis_mis} we describe specific procedures for estimating the nuisance parameters, first when all all working models are correct and then under misspecification.
+In Sections \ref{nuis_cor} and \ref{nuis_mis} we describe specific procedures for estimating the nuisance parameters, first when all working models are correct and then under misspecification.
 We also discuss the asymptotic properties of the various methods.
-Section \ref{review} positions our work within the recent literature on high-dimensional inference.
 We illustrate the methods via simulation studies in Section \ref{simulations} and an analysis of data from the Ghent University Intensive Care Unit in Section \ref{data_analysis}, where we consider the effect of a change in glycemia level on mortality in critically ill patients.